ViklaSail/TasksAndAssignments/DataAnalytics1/AnalyticsProject.md

 ## Part 2: Data Analytics  **software for pipeline in python**
 1. *** Make a test code which feeds the data to your analytics code.
-2. make a simple analytics code which just takes in the data and does some simple calculation with it and outputs results of those to text file.
+2. make a simple analytics code which just takes in the data and does some simple calculation with it and outputs visualization/analysis of those to text file or to some diagram.
 * If possible use data source via some API.
 If not "fake" the api for static data table.
+  * Most simply: data coming in some format, JSON record preferred
 * Make test code which feeds data to your analytics software record by record.
-* Database usage: save data handled by your analytics pipeline application to it.
+* Database usage: save/update data handled by your analytics pipeline application to it. alternatively to file (less points)
-* draw some viusualization Visualization should change when new data is taken in.
+* output some analysis (possibly visualization).
+Analysis should change when new data is taken in.
   * prove this by taking in such data that picture does change.

 # Possible data sources/areas of interest
 * Covid